Hong sisters: Career

-Works
+Before becoming drama writers, Hong Jung-eun and Hong Mi-ran worked as entertainment writers on variety shows.
+Hong Jung-eun started as an assistant writer at MBC in 1998 and worked there for 8 years.
+She wrote for MBC's Sunday Sunday Night, People Looking for Laughter, and re-enactment programs Mysterious TV Surprise.
+Hong Mi-ran worked as an entertainment program writer for 5 years, contributing to SBS' Columbus' Great Discovery and KBS2's sitcom Run, My Mom.

-Sisters Hong Jung-eun and Hong Mi-ran were originally writers on a variety show.
-They made their TV drama writing debut in 2005 with Sassy Girl Chun-hyang, a modern retelling of the famous Korean folktale Chunhyangjeon in which Chun-hyang is no passive heroine, but a headstrong sassy girl.
+Hong sisters made their TV drama writing debut in 2005 with Sassy Girl Chun-hyang, a modern retelling of the famous Korean folktale Chunhyangjeon in which Chun-hyang is no passive heroine, but a headstrong sassy girl.
 It became a huge hit not only in Korea, but throughout Asia.
 Their follow-up My Girl (2005), about a cheeky con artist who pretends to be the long-lost granddaughter of a rich man, was equally successful.
-The two dramas effectively made its young actors -- Han Chae-young and Jae Hee, and Lee Da-hae, Lee Joon-gi, and Lee Dong-wook -- into household names and Korean Wave stars.
+The two dramas effectively made its young actors — Han Chae-young and Jae Hee, and Lee Da-hae, Lee Joon-gi, and Lee Dong-wook—into household names and Korean Wave stars.

 The Hongs' winning streak continued with Couple or Trouble (also known as Fantasy Couple, 2006), a remake of the 1987 Hollywood film Overboard.
 It starred Han Ye-seul as a snooty heiress with amnesia who falls for a handyman played by Oh Ji-ho.

 For Hong Gil-dong (2008), the Hongs based their protagonist on the fictional folk hero Hong Gil-dong, a Joseon-era Robin Hood who stole from the rich and gave to the poor.
 But the fusion period comedy-drama starring Kang Ji-hwan and Sung Yu-ri combined royal plotting and romance with over-the-top stunts, gaudy costumes, toilet humor and anachronistic modern music.
 The series was popular online, but received average ratings.
 It also won Best Miniseries at the 2008 Roma Fiction Fest.

 You're Beautiful (2009) starred Jang Keun-suk and Park Shin-hye, in which a naive nun cross-dresses as a male idol singer in a boy band.
 Unlike the Hongs' early work, the drama did not get high ratings, but it did create a cult following (or "mania" fan base) online and among international viewers.
-Such was its pan-Asian popularity that remakes were produced in Japan (Ikemen desu ne, 2011) and Taiwan (Fabulous Boys, 2013).
+Many fans watching the drama online.
+The series was broadcast in various Asian countries including Japan, China, Thailand, Malaysia, Singapore, Indonesia, UAE, and the Philippines.
+It achieved high ratings on Fuji TV in Japan, surpassing its competitors in the timeslot.
+The series became so popular in Japan it is believed to have overtaken the popularity of Winter Sonata, another popular Korean drama in Japan.